Simulating quantum measurements without superposition devices: Abstract

 \section{Abstract}

 Superposition is the core feature that sets quantum theory apart from classical physics.
-Here, we investigate whether sets of quantum measurements can be modelled by using only devices that are operationally classical, in the sense that they have no superposition properties.
-This leads us to propose classical measurement models, which we show to be stronger than commutative measurements but weaker than joint measurability.
-We determine both the exact depolarisation noise rate and the measurement loss rate at which the all projective measurements in $d$-dimensional quantum theory admit a classical model.
-For finite sets of quantum measurements we develop methods both for constructing classical models and for falsifying the existence of such model via prepare-and-measure setups.
-Furthermore, we show that this concept also has operational implications.
-For that, we consider whether quantum measurements with classical side-information can be implemented in sequence without causing a disturbance and we show that classical models imply an affirmative answer.
-Our work sheds light on superposition as a resource for quantum measurement devices.
+Here, we investigate whether sets of quantum measurements can be modelled by using only devices that are classical, in the sense that they only resolve orthogonal measurement outcomes.
+This leads us to introduce classical measurement models, which we show to be intermediate between the notion of commutative measurements and joint measurability.
+Towards understanding these models we (i) identify exact noise and loss rates at which all projective measurements admit a classical model, (ii) propose numerical methods to construct classical models for finite sets of measurements, and (iii) show how to construct witnesses of genuine superposition properties in quantum measurements.
+In addition, we show that classical measurement models also have operational implications in non-disturbance tasks where sequential quantum measurements are implemented with classical side-information.
+Our work provides a new approach to the role of superposition in quantum measurements.